jtobin/lazy-langevin/README.md

 ## TODO

-- In general the observed information will not be positive definite; this is causing a problem in your matrix square root calculation in the RiemannianLangevin module.
+- In general the observed information will not be positive definite; this is causing a problem in the matrix square root calculation in the RiemannianLangevin module.
 Replace the observed information with a pd approximating matrix.
+- Note that the inclusion of hmatrix requires this to be GPL, so that needs to be changed.